dovvnloading/Graphite/README.md

 - **Node-Based Visual Interface:** Move beyond linear text logs.
 Every interaction is a movable, selectable node on an infinite canvas.
 - **Non-Linear Conversation Flow:** Branch your conversation from any previous node to explore alternative ideas without losing context.
 - **Local and Private LLM Integration:** Powered by **Ollama**, all AI processing happens locally.
 Your conversations are never sent to the cloud, ensuring 100% privacy.
+- **Flexible Model Selection:** Choose from a list of popular preset models or specify any custom model compatible with Ollama.
+The application validates and ensures the model is available locally before use.
 - **Rich Organizational Tools:**
     - **Frames:** Group related nodes into logical clusters with customizable titles and colors.
     - **Notes:** Add persistent, editable sticky notes to the canvas for annotations and reminders.